A natural cosmological constant from chameleons: The model

 As for the coincidence problem, an explanation for the fact that $\rho_\Lambda$ is close to the matter density $\rho_{\rm matter}$ today is more nuanced.
 The potential is correlated to the matter energy density, $V=V(\rho)$, but is approximately constant, at the value $d\;\rho_*$, and the fact that this is close to $\rho_{\rm matter}$ today is still somewhat coincidental.

 However, we also have another feature that is different from other constructions of an effective cosmological constant.
 Though it is was well approximated by a cosmological constant {\rm until now}, in the near future, this potential contribution will drop to zero.
 Indeed, once $\rho_{\rm galaxy\;\;cluster}$ drops below $\rho_*$, (\ref{finalpot}) will not be valid anymore.
 In fact, asymptotically, as $\rho_{\rm galaxy\;\;cluster}$ becomes very small, eventually $R$ will settle at $R_{\rm min}$, with $V(R_{\rm min})=0$, i.e. with no dark energy at all.
 So from this point of view, the coincidence is less drastic: as soon as $\rho_\Lambda$ becomes comparable to $\rho_{\rm matter}$ we can observe it, but it also means that we are close to the point where it will start disappearing.
 After that, we will still have some dark energy, though it will take the form of a decreasing potential energy contribution.
+Note that there should be other ways to distinguish between our $V$ and a cosmological constant, in particular by focusing on the edge region of the patches of constant $V$, where $V$ drops to zero, so one should see a difference in the motion of matter and the propagation of light.
+However, this is a complicated issue, that could be analyzed by numerical simulations, and as such falls outside the scope of this paper.
+We hope to come back to it in the future.

 To close the discussion of the model, we will review some experimental constraints on the model which were derived in \cite{Hinterbichler:2010wu} for the case $g\sim {\cal O}(1)$, to apply in our case of $g\sim 10^3$.
 We already discussed (\ref{labconstr}) and (\ref{galaxy}).
 Putting together (\ref{abbound}) and (\ref{alphabound}), we find \be \sqrt{\b}\gsim\frac{10^3}{2g}\frac{\sqrt{\rho_\Lambda}}{M_{\rm Pl}^2R_*} \ee and then from \cite{Hinterbichler:2010wu} the mass of the chameleon on the largest scales is (since $\rho_\Lambda=H_0^2M_{\rm Pl}^2$) \be m_{\rm cosmo}= \sqrt{2}g M_{\rm Pl}\sqrt{\b}R_*\gsim \frac{10^3}{\sqrt{2}}H_0, \ee independent of $g$.
 One thing which does change with respect to \cite{Hinterbichler:2010wu} is the range of the chameleon in various environments for $\rho>\rho_*$, \be m\gsim 10^{15} g\frac{\sqrt{\rho}}{M_{\rm Pl}} \ee leading to \be m^{-1}\lsim \frac{0.2 mm}{g\sqrt{\rho[g/cm^3]}}=\frac{0.2 \mu m}{c\sqrt{\rho[g/cm^3]}}, \ee i.e., a factor of $g$ smaller range.